dmssinghs/azure-docs/add-role-supscription.md

 On the Members tab, select User to assign the selected role to one or more Microsoft Entra users.
 ![alt text](image-1.png)
 2. Click Select members.
-3. Find and select the users, groups, or service principals.
+3. Find and select the user.
 You can type in the Select box to search the directory for display name or email address.
 ![alt text](image-2.png)
 4. Click Select to add the user to the Members list.